More Than Just Open Houses: How to Become a Successful Real Estate Agent

 As if paying for the classes and the exam wasn’t enough, upon earning your license, you will need to pay to activate it (again, it varies by state but could reach $400) and then pay for membership to the multiple listing service (MLS) so you can list properties.

 There is a distinction between a real estate agent and a Realtor, and it’s one worth making.

-“Realtors are members of the State and National Board of Realtors,” Kreider explains, also noting that — you guessed it — becoming one involves more fees.
+“Realtors are members of the State and National Board of Realtors,” Kreider explains, adding that — you guessed it — becoming one involves more fees.
 “They promise to uphold the ethical values to protect the consumer.
 Realtors view their real estate as a career, not a hobby.”

-Realtor.com notes that this a highly respected title that also earns you a number of benefits, like access to crucial market data and discounts on continued education.
+Realtor.com notes that this title also earns you a number of benefits, like access to crucial market data and discounts on continued education.

 If you’ve read all of this and think real estate is the right choice for you, I wish you luck in your endeavors.
 As a fellow Penny Hoarder, I know how exciting it is to make a career decision that will bring you closer to achieving your financial goals.

 Timothy Moore is an editor and freelance writer living in Nashville.